royyandzakiy/LoRa-RHMesh/README.md

 ...
 ```

 ### How the Send/Receive Works in RadioHead Mesh
-We will send a message to another rhmesh node using this code, a route to the destination will be automatically discovered. this discovery function is the main point of using RHMesh, it automaticall generates a routing table for this node (for further investigation, check out function `bool doArp(uint8_t address);` in `RHMesh.h`).
+We will send a message to another rhmesh node using this code, a route to the destination will be automatically discovered. this discovery function is the main point of using RHMesh, it automatically generates a routing table for this node (for further investigation, check out function `bool doArp(uint8_t address);` in `RHMesh.h`).
 ```
 if (RHMeshManager.sendtoWait(reinterpret_cast<uint8_t *>(&msgSend[0]), msgSend.size(), targetAddress_) == RH_ROUTER_ERROR_NONE) {
 ```
 After that line, a return of `true` means we have been reliably delivered the message to the next node, and the next node has sent us an 'ACK'.
 If after a certain time there are no ACK, the sendtoWait will return a `false`.
-An important note is, the ACK is not from the target node, but anynode that has successfully received our node (other than the target node, is an intermediary node).
+An important note is, the ACK is not from the target node, but anynode that has successfully received the message (other than the target node, is an intermediary node).
 Currently RHMesh does not tell if a message has successfully been received to the 'final' assigned target node.
-A way around this is by simply adding a logic to the 'final' target node to send a REPLY message to the 'initial' sender node after it received a message, as an artificial ACK (this can be seen in `main.cpp`).
+A way around this is by "simply" adding a high level/application layer logic to the 'final' target node, sending a somewhat `REPLY_TYPE` message to the 'initial' sender node after it received a message, as an artificial ACK (such a feature is currently not implemented in this repo).

 After successfully sending a message, we turn into `RECEIVING_MODE` and wait for a message coming from another node. whilst `recvfromAckTimeout` is active, it will hold activities until a message arrives, or timeout reached.
 ```